-Premium options such as Dropzone® in the first spray phase, combined with effective knockdown strategies, deliver the most effective results, whereas many common mixes such as 2,4-D ester and triclopyr did not enhance control over a standard glyphosate mix.
-In addition, the control provided by paraquat was only improved by using increased camera sprayer rates.
+Premium options such as Dropzone® in the first spray phase, combined with eff ctive knockdown strategies, deliver the most eff ctive results, whereas many common mixes such as 2,4-D ester and triclopyr did not enhance control over a standard glyphosate mix.
+In addition, the control provided by paraguat was only improved by using increased camera sprayer rates.